 - About a mile from downtown, the University of Colorado Denver, offers bachelor's, master's and doctoral degree programs.

-- Front Range Community College - Westminster, 16 miles from downtown Denver, has an associate-level program and a bachelor's completion program offered in conjunction with Metropolitan State.
+- Front Range Community College - Westminster, 16 miles from downtown Denver, has two certificate programs, an associate's-level program and an LPN-to-ADN program offered in conjunction with Metropolitan State.

 Comparison of Schools